justindomke/pangolin/README.md

 At a high level, Pangolin has two goals:

-1. To make things simple for end users who just want to do inference.
+1. To make things simple for end users who just want to do inference, while still taking full advantage of modern hardware (GPUs).

 2. To make things simple for *researchers* who want to develop new inference algorithms, develop new ways of specifying probabilistic models, share models between different backends (JAX / PyTorch), benchmark inference algorithms written in different languages, etc.